devcontainer-collection/devcontainer-dart/README.md

 ## About This DevContainer

-This repository provides a DevContainer setup for Dart development, enabling cross-compilation across multiple platforms.
+This repository provides a DevContainer setup for Dart development.
-The Docker image size is approximately 1.3GB after build due to preinstalled cross-compilation toolchains and dependencies.
+The Docker image size is approximately 1.3GB after build.

 > **Note:**
 > Dart’s self-contained release build via `dart compile exe` does not support cross-compilation.
 These builds are platform-specific native binaries and must be compiled on their target OS (Linux, macOS, or Windows).